manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 This protocol is indeed a Broadcast protocol resilient to 1 Byzantine failure (where "signed value" is either a signature from the leader or a signature from $i$ on a signature of the leader).

 The Dolev-Strong protocol extends this approach and uses *signatures chains*.
-Signature chains have two essential properties that allows honest parties to agree on a value at the end of $t+1$ rounds.
+Signature chains have two essential properties that allow honest parties to agree on a value at the end of $t+1$ rounds.
 - A signature chain consists of signatures from *distinct* parties.
 So, if we have a signature chain of length $t+1$, it will certainly contain an honest signature.
 This honest party can send the value to everyone.
 - A round $i$ signature chain will be of length $i$.
 This is to disallow a Byzantine party from creating a Byzantine-only chain of length $< t$ and send it to honest parties at round $t+1$.

 In more detail, messages in the protocol are signature chains where a *k-signature chain* is defined recursively as follows: